vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 pratya ˙

 nmukha itaraḥ  k 3 k \).
-Then, while pouring the water of his a˜

-njali  into that of the
+Then, while pouring the water of his añjali  into that of the

 pupil, the teacher consigns the pupil to Savitr̥ and to Prajāpati.
 After this the pupil puts on fuel and touches the fire.
 Then, without mentioning another position, the text continues by saying that the pupil, while reciting mantras, ‘approaches \(the teacher\), bends his knee, touches \(the feet of the teacher\), and should say: “O lord, teach the Sāvitrī, O lord, recite”.’ \( āśvGS 1.21.4: \[. . . \] upasthāya jānv ācyopasaṁgr̥ hya brūyād